 Yeast infection also referred to as candidiasis infection is one of the most frequent fungal infections found among humans.
 While it is generally believed that yeast infections are usually local problems, affecting either only the gastrointestinal tract or the skin, in some cases patients might suffer from systemic yeast infection resulting in invasive candidiasis.
+Systemic yeast infection refers to a condition wherein the yeast infection spreads beyond the skin and the gastrointestinal tract.

 While localized yeast infections may affect any individual, systemic yeast infections are usually seen in individuals with poor immune system and weakened natural defense systems.
 Reports suggest that systemic yeast infection can affect different organs including cardiac tissue, bones and joints, central nervous system, lungs, kidney and urinary bladder, eye, pancreas, liver, spleen and gall bladder.